 Another optimization that we use is binary search.
 Consider $has(f, x^5)$ and coeff(f, x, 5).
 In both cases it is pointless to examine terms of total degree less than five, but rather than test each monomial with an additional branch in the main loop, we use binary search to adjust the endpoint for linear search.

-Our results are summarized in Table 2 which reports the speedup for kernel operations on a polynomial with 990,000 terms in 3 variables.
-Note that none of these operations are parallelized, and the cost for evaluation is added to the other commands if you are using Maple interactively.
+Our results are summarized in Table 2 which reports the speedup for kernel operations on a polynomial with 990,000 terms in 3 variables, constructed from

-Table 2 Improvements for Maple kernel operations.
-The polynomial f is constructed as follows f := expand(mul(randpoly(i,degree=100,dense), i=[x,y,z])):
+'''

+f := expand(mul(randpoly(i, degree = 100, dense), i = [x, y, z])):

+'''